CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 It is recommended to create a data protection concept (see CON.3.M6 * Development of a data protection concept *).

-Depending on the amount and importance of the data being re-stored and the possible damage caused by loss of this data, the following must be specified:
+Depending on the amount and importance of the data being re-stored and the possible damage caused by loss of this data, the following should be specified:

 * Time interval examples: daily, weekly, monthly
-* Timing examples: at night, on Fridays in the evening
+* Timing examples: at night, on Friday evenings
 * Number of generations to keep.
 Example: Daily full backup will keep the last seven backups, as well as Friday evening backups for the past two months.
-* Scope of data to backup The easiest way is to specify partitions or directories that will be considered during regular backup.
+* Scope of data to backup The easiest way is to specify partitions or directories that will be taken into account in regular backups.
 A suitable differentiation can increase the clarity and save effort and costs.
 Example: self-created files and individual configuration files
 * Storage media (depending on the amount of data) Examples: DVDs, USB storage or hard drives
 * Previous deletion of the media before reuse (eg for hard disks)
 * Responsibility for implementation (administrator, user)
 * Responsibility for monitoring the backup, especially in the case of automatic execution (error messages, remaining space on the storage media)
 * Documentation of the created backups (date, type of execution of the backup as well as selected parameters, labeling of the data carriers)
 Due to the great effort, full backups can usually be done at most once a day.
 The data created since the last backup can not be restored.
-Therefore, and to reduce costs, differential or incremental backups should be regularly performed between the full backups.
-Notes on the different types of backups can be found in CON.3.M2 * Setting the Backup Method *.
+Therefore, and to reduce costs, differential or incremental backups should be performed regularly between the full backups.
+Notes on the different types of backups can be found in CON.3.M2 * Specifying the Backup Methodology *.

 A differential or incremental backup can be more frequent, for example immediately after important files have been created or several times a day.
 Compatibility with ongoing operations must be ensured.